Yomiko12/ReggieBot/README.md

 returns a random image of our lord and savior.

 ### r ppsize "user's @ (optional)"
-returns an ascii image of the user's pp and rates it based on it's randomised length.
+returns an ascii image of the user's pp and rates it based on it's randomised length

+### r rategay
+rates ur gayness
 ___
 ___